MTG/acousticbrainz-genre-dataset/README.md

 # AcousticBrainz Genre Task 2017: Content-based music genre recognition from multiple sources
 ## Announcements
 - May 11: It took us extra time to process and organize our very large amounts of data.
-We are almost ready to release development and testing datasets within a few days!
+We are almost ready to release development and test datasets within a few days!

 ## Task schedule
-- **We expect to release development and testing datasets on May 15, 2017**
+- **We expect to release development and test datasets on May 15, 2017**
 - June: Release of a baseline approach
 - May-Mid-August: Work on algorithms
 - Mid-August: Submit runs